M7 (railcar): Early troubleshooting

 The M7 cars swayed from side to side more than intended when introduced to service, and required modifications to reduce the sway.
 In late 2006 the MTA began a replacement of all M7 armrests after paying out over $100,000 to customers who filed complaints.
 The factory-installed armrests were notorious for slipping into trouser pockets and then tearing them when sitting.
 The new design is of a different profile and is coated in a more fabric-friendly rubber.
 Some passengers complained about having fewer seats per B car, a consequence of the larger ADA-compliant restrooms, and about the width of the seats.
 Metro-North's management received feedback about the M7, which influenced the development of the M8 railcars for the New Haven Line.

 In the fall of 2006, the M7As started to experience serious braking problems due to foliage on the right-of-way, a condition known as "Slip-Slide."
 This caused nearly 2/3 of the Metro-North fleet to be taken out of service, due to flat spots on wheels.
 While the LIRR fleet performed significantly better, stripped M1s from both railroads were reactivated, and diminished schedules were instituted until the M7 fleet was able to resume full operation.

 As of 2007, the fleet has the highest mean distance between failures out of the entire LIRR fleet.
 This partly had to do with the fleet's newness, and so the fleet often needed to be tested for reliability.

+Later history

+The Metro-North M7As were used in the 2016 film The Girl on the Train.